gjdandin/twitter-sentiment-analysis-website/README.md

 # Interactive Twitter sentiment analysis website
-A website that analyses and visualizes the overall emotional sentiment of tweets on a topic through the use of the Natural Language Processing.
+An interactive website that analyses and visualizes the overall emotional sentiment of many tweets on a user-inserted topic through the use of the Natural Language Processing.
+Topic and amount of tweets to analyze are user inputs.
+Includes anonymized tweet samples as well from the topic dataset.
 Sentiment analysis are made with NLTK framework.
 Visualizations are generated in real-time by Plotly.
 API calls are made with Tweepy.

 ## Live website